JRMurr/JRMurr.github.io/data/blog/build-a-db/part01.md

 <TOCInline toc={props.toc} asDisclosure />

 While I've used rust for a while and have had a few small projects in it, I felt like I was missing a truly "systems" project.
-So I figured why not try to make my own basic DB in rust.
+So when I came across [this series](https://cstack.github.io/db_tutorial/) for making a simple DB in C, I figured why not try to make my own basic DB in rust.

-I've worked on basic compilers/interpreters before, but I have not done much with database implementation outside of making my own (awful) B-Tree in college.
+I will roughly follow the structure of that series at first I will most likely deviate and focus on what interests me more.

-This series will be mostly a dev log but will try to do what I can to use it as tutorial content when possible.
+This series will be mostly a dev log (I'm making this up as I go) but will try to do what I can to use it as tutorial content when possible.
 I will probably get things wrong, so please call me out in comments, on my [GitHub](https://github.com/JRMurr/JRMurr.github.io), or on my [socials](/about)

-I really don't know how hard this will be so here's my list of goals and stretch goals.

-## Goals

-- Have "reasonable" performance
-- Support basic data types (bool, int, floats, text)
-- Support simplish queries (some aggregates, basic joins/filters)
-- Start out with existing crates when possible.
-Make my own when it sounds fun, would be a good learning experience, or needed for performance
-- Good error messages

-### Stretch goals

-- Native client for node and/or python
-- Basic transactions
-- More than basic concurrency (try to avoid fully locking tables to allow at least multiple readers)
-- JSON column support

-I really don't know how unreasonable these are so will update if the goals change.

-I hate naming things, so I'll keep it basic.
-My goals mostly follow being an even more light/simple SQLite so lets call this SQLJr
+I hate naming things, so I'll keep it basic, I will be calling my DB SQLJr

 If you wanna just jump to some code [this is the repo for it](https://github.com/JRMurr/SQLJr).
 It will be mostly the same with some minor tweaks here and there (and obviously more up to date).

+## What am I Making

+I plan on mostly focusing on building my own SQL (not following any spec) that will have basic filtering, aggregates, and joins.
+Since rust has many B-Tree libraries I will try to focus more on good concurrency+transaction support instead of building my own B-tree/persistence logic.
+Also, many Rust based tools I used have excellent error messages, so I will try to have good/informative errors for all parts of the DB.

+I will probably end up on some side tangents from those core features, so I will follow what ever vibe I get.

+In this post we will focus on getting the project setup and building a basic REPL (in a similar vein to [psql](https://www.postgresql.org/docs/current/app-psql.html)) + parser to make it easy to interact with the rest of the DB later on.

 ## Project setup

-I love nix, so I always start with that to get rust installed.
+I love [nix](https://nixos.org/), so I always start with that to get rust installed.
 I recently made my own [nix flake templates](https://github.com/JRMurr/NixOsConfig/tree/main/templates) to make starting new projects easier.
 You can run